 This option provides a flexibility to use different attendance formats used by companies to upload data in Empxtrack system without much difficulty by just mapping the desired fields with the correct column positions.

-The attendance regularization settings allow you to configure settings for attendance regularization.
+The attendance regularization settings configure rules to regularize missing or incorrect attendance.
 To configure attendance regularization settings, you need to:

-1. Select Regularization Settings tab, as shown in Figure 5.
+1. Click Regularization Settings as shown in Figure 4.

 Specify Calculation Rules